But that's where much of the attention will be when the best-of-seven series opens Saturday afternoon at the Bell Centre.

 "I don't think he ever played here when I was with the Rangers," said Prust.
 "Marty Biron always played here.

 "I don't think it's going to be a big factor in the series.
 He's a top goalie for a reason.
 We've just got to make sure we're getting on him right away, getting lots of shots, getting lots of traffic and just causing some havoc around there to keep that confidence away."

-His troubles seem to go back to a wild game in 2008 when the Canadiens stormed back from a 5-0 deficit to defeat the Rangers at the Bell Centre.
+His troubles seem to go back to a wild game in 2008 when the Canadiens stormed back from a 5-0 deficit to defeat the visiting Rangers.

 Then again, the entire Rangers team has struggled in Montreal, scoring only four goals in their last nine visits.